-In a nutshell: This research project will involve designing, implementing and testing a community-based screening approach for HPV in Indonesia.
+This research project involves designing, implementing and testing a community-based screening approach for HPV in Indonesia.
 The team includes more than 10 individuals from academic and non-academic institutions in Germany and Indonesia.
 The overarching and long-term goal of this research project is to establish clinically effective, cost-effective and desirable community strategies to make possible the elimination of cervical cancer.

 Planned Duration: November 2021 – October 2023

 Focus Areas: women's health, prevention, cancer, health literacy